“An ounce of prevention is worth a pound of cure.”

 Ultrasound is painless procedure which allows us to create images of soft tissue structures, such as the gallbladder, liver, kidneys, pancreas, bladder, and other organs and parts of the body.

 Did you know that Parvovirus is a potentially fatal canine disease that is common to our area?
 Distemper is also a fatal disease that, unfortunately, we still see.
-With proper immunization, the risk to your dog or cat can be drastically reduced.
+Kennel Cough is not fatal but it does take a long time to get over and is highly contagious.
+With proper immunizations, the risk to your dog or cat can be drastically reduced.
 Talk to one of our team members who can tailor a vaccination schedule that fits your pets breed, age and risk level.

-To best protect your pet, make sure all required vaccinatjions are up to date at least 2 weeks before leaving them at a boarding kennel while on vacation.
+To best protect your pet, make sure all required vaccinations are up to date at least 2 weeks before leaving them at a boarding kennel while on vacation.

 Parasites are a common concern for both animals and their families especially if you have children.
 Make sure to have one of our team members design a parasite prevention program that suits the lifestyle of both you and your pet.
 Remember that the target parasites often change depending on season and geography, so make sure to mention upcoming travel plans.